KozlovN1/Interface2Polar/README.md

-The program was applied for processing images in experimental work [Kozlov V. G., Zimasova A. R., Kozlov N. V. Stability of liquid-liquid interface in unevenly rotating horizontal cylinder // Interfacial Phenomena and Heat Transfer.
+The program was applied for processing images in experimental works:

+[Kozlov V. G., Zimasova A. R., Kozlov N. V. Stability of liquid-liquid interface in unevenly rotating horizontal cylinder // Interfacial Phenomena and Heat Transfer.
 2024.
 Vol. 12.
 Iss.
 1. P. 63–74.
-DOI: 10.1615/InterfacPhenomHeatTransfer.2023050051].
+DOI: 10.1615/InterfacPhenomHeatTransfer.2023050051],

+[Kozlov N., Kozlova A., Viviani A., Kozlov V. Oscillatory Kelvin–Helmholtz instability in horizontal radial Hele-Shaw cell at modulated rotation: effect of gravity field // Experiments in Fluids.
+2025.
+Vol. 66.
+Article 209.
+DOI: 10.1007/s00348-025-04142-6].